Shenghao Wu

 Shenghao Wu, Chengcheng Huang, Adam Snyder, Matthew Smith, Brent Doiron, Byron Yu

-π Neural networks for sorting neurons.
-(Computational and Systems Neuroscience, 2020) Abstract
+📄 Neural networks for sorting neurons.

 JinHyung Lee, Catalin Mitelut, Ian Kinsella, Shenghao Wu, Eleanor Batty, Liam Paninski, Hooshmand Shokri, Ari Pakman, Yueqi Wang, Nishchal Dethe, Kevin Li, Eduardo Blancas Reyes, Alexandra Tikidji-Hamburyan, Georges Goetz, Ej Chichilnisky, David Carlson